mslowiak/job-hop/README.md

 - **Authentication & Account Management**: Email/password signup and login with JWT tokens, account settings (change password, delete account), and secure logout.
 - **Job Applications Management (CRUD)**: Add, view, edit, and delete applications with fields like Company Name, Position, Application Date (required), Job Link, Notes, and Status (predefined options: Planned to Send, Sent, In Progress, Interview, Rejected, Offer; default: Sent).
 - **Dashboard**: Main view showing a sortable list of applications (newest first) with quick status updates via dropdown, filtering by status, and an empty state for new users with a call-to-action to add the first application.
+- **Daily Motivational Messages**: A daily motivational quote displayed at the top of the dashboard to encourage users during their job search.
+Selected randomly from a predefined list and consistent for the entire day (UTC).
+Prepared for future AI generation using OpenRouter.
 - **Statistics Page**: Simple textual counts of applications per status.
 - **Navigation & UI**: Responsive header with links to Dashboard and Stats, user profile menu (Settings, Logout), and a persistent feedback link to a Google Form.
 - Fully responsive design for mobile and desktop.